-There are five basic ingredients that are the undisputed kings of the table for every true Florence native: Tuscan bread (known as pane sciapo, Tuscan for “silly”), the base for many traditional recipes, such as ribollita, pappa al pomodoro or panzanella; extra virgin olive oil; wine, red wine in particular; meat (beef, pork and game) and entrails, the cheaper cuts of beef.
+There are five basic ingredients that are the undisputed kings of the table for every true Florence native: Tuscan bread (known as pane sciapo, Tuscan for “silly”, unsalted bread), the base for many traditional recipes, such as ribollita, pappa al pomodoro or panzanella; extra virgin olive oil; wine, red wine in particular; meat (beef, pork and game) and entrails, the cheaper cuts of beef.

 One of these is beef tripe, cut into strips and sautéed with tomato sauce and served with Parmesan or Pecorino cheese.

 Other entrails that hold an important place are lampredotto.
 Perhaps still more representative of traditional Florentine cuisine than tripe.
 Lampredotto is taken from the final section of the cow's digestive apparatus, the abomasum.
-It includes a lean part, called gate, characterized by purple ridges, and a more fatty part called the spannoccia.
+It includes a lean part, called gala, characterized by purple ridges, and a more fatty part called the spannocchia.

 If you are curious to try these typical dishes, you will be spoiled for choice: in Florence, "trippa" and "lampredotto" - tripe and lampredotto sellers - are still common in their kiosks or vans, skillfully preparing these traditional dishes to sell in the piazzas and at the markets.
 Locals eat them as a sandwich, as street food, and served with green or hot sauce.